 2 Corinthians 1:4 NIV

-I've heard of so many people going through difficult times recently that I decided to repeat a former Sunday Afternoon Tea post.
+These are such uncertain and difficult times, I decided to repeat a former Sunday Afternoon Tea post.
 For those who suffer, which is all of us....
 First posted in 2015.
 Oh, the vertigo I was experiencing at the time is much better now.

 Last weekend I was working in the kitchen, the usual making and baking and washing up, when my husband would peek his head around the corner to update me on the progress of the U. S. Open golf tournament.